 Korean Studies Research Guide Original: Korean Rare Books and Special Collections

-This guide provides valuable information to support students and faculty members at Columbia University as well as scholars conducting research on topics related to Korea.
+This guide serves as a starting point to provide useful information for students and faculty at Columbia University as well as for scholars conducting research on Korea-related topics.

-The library houses a collection of Korean rare books and special materials, including the Yi Sŏng-ŭi Collection, Sin sosŏl, and Conant Collection which are valuable resources for Korean Studies.
-These non-circulating materials located in ReCap and are accessible by appointment in our Special Collections Reading Room to CU students, faculty, and staff, as well as non-affiliates.
-For more details, please refer to the Korean Rare Book and Special Collection section and contact the Korean Studies Librarian.
+The library holds a collection of Korean rare books and special materials, including the Yi Sŏng-ŭi Collection, Sin sosŏl, and Conant Collection which are valuable resources for Korean Studies.
+These non-circulating materials are housed in ReCap and can be accessed by appointment by CU students, faculty, and staff, and non-affiliates.
+For more details, please consult 'Make an Appointment & Request Items" under the Rare Books, Special Collections & Archives.

 Conant Collection